100+ datasets found

 Description

-This survey of Macedonian public opinion was conducted on behalf of the International Republican Institute by the Brima market research firm.
-Data was collected from April 19 to 25, 2016, using in-person, face-to-face methodology by trained professional interviewers.
-A total of 1,104 interviews were completed, yielding an overall margin of error of plus or minus three percent at the midrange of the 95-percent confidence level.
+The survey of Macedonian public opinion was conducted on behalf of the International Republican Institute by the Brima market research firm.
+Data was collected from September 29 to October 5, 2015 using in-person, face-to-face methodology by trained professional interviewers.
+A total of 1,106 interviews was completed yielding an overall margin of error of plus or minus three percent at the midrange of the 95-percent confidence level.
 A nationally representative sample was based on a multistage stratification proportionate to population sample distribution, with a random selection of households and respondents.
-The response rate was 75 percent.
+The refusal rate stands at 382 cases, out of which 71 refused to take part in the survey due to resistance to political questions.

 Share